fossasia/wp-tweet-feed-plugin/readme.txt

 Uses new API urls, new "hide replies" support in the API, can show retweets, supports multiple profile image sizes

 == Changelog ==

+= 2.3.1 =
+* Fixes issue with saving a couple of the settings (tweet intents and follow button)

 = 2.3.0 =
 * Integrate Mark Jaquith's TLC Transients https://gist.github.com/1149945 which lets us only get rid of old tweets once we have successfully received new ones.